Level Up Your Landmine Workout: 17 Different Ways to Use a Landmine Attachment

 For a more compact option, the close-grip landmine handle attachment delivers outstanding performance without sacrificing versatility.
 Designed to transition effortlessly from cable to landmine exercises, this attachment excels in movements like landmine presses, rows, and T-bar rows.

 Its offset design offers extra sleeve space for weight plates, while the high-grade aluminum construction and knurling options ensure comfort and durability.
-Protective flanges also safeguard your barbell sleeves, giving you peace of mind during intense workouts.
+Protective flanges also safeguard your barbell sleeves.

 Why Use a Landmine Handle Attachment?